shuaiqifeiyang/Livecode/README.md

-This programming interview system support following functions:
+This programming interview system supports following functions:

-* It can support one job hunter and two interviewers online.
+* It supports one job hunter and two interviewers online.

 | username | password | identity   |
 | -------- | -------- | ---------- |